Minimum Bisection is NP-hard on Unit Disk Graphs: Concluding Remarks

 \section{Concluding Remarks}

-In this paper we proved that \textsc{Min-Bisection} is NP-hard on unit disk graphs by providing a polynomial time reduction from the monotone Max-XOR($3$) problem, thus solving a longstanding open question.
+In this paper we proved that \textsc{Min-Bisection} is NP-hard on unit disk graphs by providing a polynomial time reduction from the monotone Max-XOR($3$ ) problem, thus solving a longstanding open question.
 As pointed out in the Introduction, our results indicate that \textsc{Min-Bisection} is probably also NP-hard on planar graphs, or equivalently on grid graphs with an arbitrary number of holes, which remains yet to be proved.
+Our construction for the NP-hardness reduction involved huge cliques, and thus it seems that a different approach would be needed to possibly prove NP-hardness of \textsc{Min-Bisection} for planar graphs.